MilesMcBain/friendlyeval/README.md

 ## 4 19.7   6  145 175 3.62 2.770 15.50  0  1    5    6
 ## 5 15.0   8  301 335 3.54 3.570 14.60  0  1    5    8
 ```

-You can implement this function using filtering expressions as input by the caller, `dplyr` style:
+You can implement this function using filtering expressions exactly as input, `dplyr` style:
 ```
 filter_loudly <- function(x, ...){
   in_rows <- nrow(x)